-- To increase partition size with Extend Volume, there must be adjacent Unallocated space on the right side, but you cannot get such required space via Shrink Volume function.
+- To increase partition size with Extend Volume function, there must be adjacent Unallocated space on the right side, but you cannot get such required space via Shrink Volume function.
 (This is the reason why delete drive D in above steps.)

-- In MBR style disk, Free space deleted from Logical drive can't be extended to any Primary partition.
+- On MBR disk, Free space deleted from Logical drive can't be extended to any Primary partition.
 Unallocated space deleted from Primary partition can't be extended to any Logical drive.

 With server partition software, there are no such limitations.
 You just need to drag and drop on the disk map to change partition size, no matter it is NTFS or FAT32, Primary or Logical.

-Download NIUBI Partition Editor and you'll see all disk partitions with structure and other information on the right, available operations to selected disk or partition are listed on the left or by right clicking.
+Download this program and you'll see all storage device with partition layout and other information on the right, available operations to selected disk or partition are listed on the left and by right clicking.

-When decreasing a partition, right click it and select "Resize/Move Volume", in the pop-up window:
+Right click a NTFS or FAT32 partition and select "Resize/Move Volume", you have 2 options in the pop-up window: